 UPDATE JULY 2021: Our partner has informed us that applications for the NLV that mention remote work are being rejected by some popular consulates.
 They have requested clarification from the immigration department, and we await this advice.

 Spain has been a favorite Expat destination for many years.
 And the non-lucrative visa was an excellent option for remote workers, provided your income source is not in Spain itself.
 The visa is for one year and can be renewed every two years.
 After five years, you apply for permanent residence, and after another five, for citizenship.

 We’ve received the latest guidance from our Spain partner and if you are intending to work remotely, then the NLV is not a good option at present.
 Please sign up for our newsletter for updates to this advice.

 See the complete guide to Spain’s non-lucrative visa here.
 There are sections on requirements, the application process, fees, and remote work.

 Launched online in March 2021, the Croatian Digital Nomad Visa is an attractive option for remote workers looking for affordable life.
 Some would argue there is no better place to set up your remote office with its myriad islands and beautiful weather.

-To qualify for the visa, your employer needs to be overseas or own your own business.
+To qualify for the visa, your employer must be overseas or own a business.
 This may be problematic for informal freelancers.
 You also need to show an income of at least USD $2,600 per month.
 If this is too steep, savings of around USD $31,000 are acceptable proof of financial independence.
 The fee for the visa and biometrics comes to about USD $110.